-Here are some of my favourites I recommend you put on, when you’ve had a tough day.
+Here are some of my favourites I recommend you put on when you’ve had a tough day.

 A new film for me – yes, I know.
 Where have I been?! – but a goodie.
 Whoopi Goldberg is ever brilliant in this musical comedy about a lounge singer on the run, hiding amongst a group of nuns.
-When Deloris Van Cartier takes over the nuns choir things seem to turnaround.
-That is, until she gets found out by the mob who are after her… uh oh.
+When Deloris Van Cartier takes over the nun’s choir things seem to turn around.
+That is until she gets found out by the mob who are after her… uh oh.
 Also, Maggie Smith stars.

 This is an eighties not-so-classic film that my parents introduced me to during lockdown.
 It is a complete farce – and very inappropriate/politically incorrect throughout – but there are still moments of pure comedy genius.
-Worth watching at least once – but prepare to cringe at some of the 80s commentary.
+Worth watching at least once – but prepare to cringe at some of the 80s commentaries.

 When it comes to childhood classics this is a must.
 This is a rare gem in the category of ‘sequels that are better than the originals’.
 When Shrek is invited to meet the in-laws in the town of Happily Ever After – a rip-off LA – a whole load of chaos and stupidity ensues.
-The dining table scene in one of my all-time favourites.
+The dining table scene is one of my all-time favourites.
 Donkey!

 When Harry Met Sally